sermons/vessels/slides/slides.md

 1. **God's Mercy**: *Potter + Clay* <span class="ref">(v19-24)</span>

 >>>
-+ define free will:
-  + not freedom from consequences
 + free will, choice:
   + repent, for kingdom is near
 + Rom 10:9-10 confess + believe